Gauging Open EFTs from the top down: Abstract

 \section{Abstract}

 {We present explicit top-down calculations of Open EFTs for gauged degrees of freedom with a focus on the effects of gauge fixing.
 Starting from the in-in contour with two copies of the action, we integrate out the charged matter in various $U(1)$ gauge theories to obtain the Feynman-Vernon influence functional for the photon, or, in the case of symmetry breaking, for the photon and St\"uckelberg fields.
 The influence functional is defined through a quantum path integral, which --- as is always the case when quantizing gauge degrees of freedom --- contains redundancies that must be eliminated via a gauge-fixing procedure.
 We implement the BRST formalism in this setting.
 The in-in boundary conditions break the two copies of BRST symmetry down to a single diagonal copy.
 Nevertheless the single diagonal BRST is sufficient to ensure that the influence functional is itself gauge invariant under two copies of gauge symmetries, retarded and advanced, regardless of the choice of state or symmetry-breaking phase.
-We clarify how this is consistent with the decoupling limit where the global advanced symmetry is generically broken by the state.
+We clarify how this is consistent with the decoupling limit where the global advanced symmetry is broken by the in-in boundary conditions.
 We illustrate our results with several examples: a gauge field theory analogue of the Caldeira-Leggett model; spinor QED with fermions integrated out; scalar QED in a thermal state; the Abelian Higgs-Kibble model in the spontaneously broken state with the Higgs integrated out; and the Abelian Higgs-Kibble model coupled to a charged bath in a symmetry-broken phase.
-The latter serves as an example of an open system for St\"uckelberg/Goldstone fields.}
+The latter two serve as examples of open systems for St\"uckelberg/Goldstone fields.
+Finally we show how to construct bottom-up EFTs in both the broken and unbroken phase.}